-Easy-to-read medicine information about hepatitis B vaccine – what it is, how to take it safely and possible side effects.
+Easy-to-read medicine information about hepatitis B vaccine – what it is, when is it given and possible side effects.

 |Type of medicine||Also called|